Patients and Visitors

 Frequently asked questions about Health Insurance Portability and Accountability Act of 1996 (HIPAA) and our policies for releasing patient information

 All health care facilities and personnel abide by a patient information privacy regulation that limits the amount of information provided to the public without patient authorization.
-This regulation, known by the acronym HIPAA (Health Insurance Portability and Accountability Act of 1996), has specific implications for the media, especially when it comes to covering trauma cases.
+This regulation has specific implications for the media, especially when it comes to covering trauma cases.

-For the media’s benefit, below are some key facts about CHI Franciscan’s HIPAA policies.
+For the media’s benefit, below are some key facts about Virginia Mason Franciscan Health’s HIPAA policies.